 BACKGROUND

 Metabolic dysfunction-associated steatotic liver disease (MASLD), formally known as nonalcoholic fatty liver disease, is the most common chronic liver disease in the United States.
-Patients with MASLD have been reported to be at a higher risk of developing severe Coronavirus Disease 2019 (COVID-19) and death.
+Patients with MASLD have been reported to be at a higher risk of developing severe coronavirus disease 2019 (COVID-19) and death.
 However, most studies are single-center studies, and nationwide data in the United States is lacking.

 AIM